FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 </LanguageSpecific>
 <LanguageSpecific to="graphql">

-Both deletion mutations return entity bodies, so you can define the return structure of data as you need as if you were fetching entities in usual way.
+The delete mutation can return entity bodies, so you can define the return structure of data as you need as if you were fetching entities in usual way.

 <Note type="warning">